VladPrytula/StreamMining/readme.md

 * Install required dependencies using requirements.txt that can be find in the root
 * pip3 install -r requirements.txt

+### Overview: ###
+Application consists of two decoupled components:
+1. console utility that recieves tweet stream, performs anomaly analysis and stores data to db
+2. flask tiny servers that is used to tack tags frequency distribution in real time and to recieve latest anomaly.

 ### Approach: ###
 1. Utility connects to Twitter using Streaming API via Tweepy
 2. Streaming data is received in chunks bounded by: